Article reprints (US $5/each) may be obtained by contacting the Chief Editor.

-JES provides the opportunity for an international exchange of experiences, knowledge and approaches, which is second to no other Journal.
-Its readership is scattered all over the world, with extension experts working within the Academia, the Ministries, several International agencies and many national and international Non Governmental Organizations.
+As I have already written in another issue, our Journal provides the opportunity for an international exchange of experiences, knowledge and approaches, which is second to no other Journal.
+Its readership is scattered all over the world, with extension experts and scientists working within the Academia, the Ministries, several International agencies and many national and international Non Governmental Organizations.

-On the other hand, last April I was informed by Dr. Verna that the Indian National Academy of Agricultural Sciences for scientific assessment has awarded to JES the score of 3.58/5.00., meaning that our Journal belongs to the High Quality Group.
+I wish to remind you that the Indian Academy of Agricultural Sciences for scientific assessment has awarded to JES the score of 3.58/5.00, meaning that our Journal belongs to the High Quality Group.
 This is an important step and hopefully will help also with ISI Thomson.